Digital Media — Video and Film

 The study of communication at Spring Arbor University is a hands-on experience, with a foundation in classical and Christian perspectives.
 All students complete a core sequence that promotes a thoughtful and ethical understanding of communication principles and best practices.

 Throughout the program you will apply these principles.
 We offer extracurricular opportunities in writing, acting, broadcasting, designing, producing, directing and researching in addition to practical hands-on experiences in the classroom.
 Students win awards in state and national competitions, have their films screened at festivals, and engage in meaningful internships.

 The courses for the 62-hour digital media — video and film major include such subject areas as rhetoric, popular culture, video production, advanced video, introduction to film, directing, film theory, and writing for the media.

-To view the course requirements and layout, course descriptions, a sample four-year plan, as well as learn more about the video and film program at Spring Arbor University, download the video and film catalog, taken from the undergraduate catalog.
+To view the course requirements and layout, course descriptions, a sample four-year plan, as well as learn more about the video and film program at Spring Arbor University, download the undergraduate catalog.

 The study of communication will help you develop useful skills in such fields as filmmaking, ministry, mass media, theatre, business, government and social services.
 Our program is particularly appropriate for positions involving public relations, broadcasting, film production, corporate communication, public information management, employee communication, training and development, and print journalism.

 To learn more about how Spring Arbor helps its graduates prepare for a career, visit our career development section.